David Rothenberg (activist)

-David Rothenberg is a veteran Broadway producer and prisoners' rights activist.
+David Rothenberg (born August 19, 1933) is an American Broadway producer and prisoners' rights activist.
 After reading the script for Fortune and Men's Eyes by former prisoner and playwright John Herbert, he was instrumental in producing the play for an off-Broadway production.
 Later, he was a civilian observer during the Attica Prison riot, which left a deep impression on him and spurred his lifelong activism for prisoner's rights.
 This inspired him to found the Fortune Society organization, which advocates for prisoner's rights and works with former inmates to aid them in adjusting to life after prison.
 Rothenberg is an agnostic and lives in the West Village in New York City.

 Early life

 Rothenberg was born in Teaneck, New Jersey to parents Leo and Leonore Rothenberg.
 His parents were both born in New York City.
 He graduated in 1951 from Teaneck High School.
 His childhood dream was to pursue sportswriting.

 His parents were the first Jewish family in northern New Jersey, while one of his grandmothers converted to become a devout Christian Scientist.

 He attended the University of Denver, where he was part of the Freshman Honor Society.

 He later became campus president of Students for Democratic Action.
 His first political hero was Jackie Robinson.

 Building on his dream to pursue writing, he became the editorial page columnist for the undergraduate newspaper, Clarion.
 Eventually, Rothenberg became editor in chief in the student academic years '54 and '55, even though a petition was circulated alleging he was a communist, likely as a result of his participation in social and political protests.